Higher Education Institutions and Economic Development

 Selected Projects

 Evaluation of HBCUs and Economic Development Client: Ford Foundation and Aspen Institute Evaluation of the role of historically black colleges and universities in stimulating urban and rural economic development, providing technical and business assistance, and developing new technologies and worker retraining programs.
-Examined federal programs supporting HBCUs' economic development efforts, public-private partnerships, institutional operations, and development outcomes.
-Methodology included in-depth interviews, focus groups, secondary data collection, surveys, case studies, and a cross-case analysis.
+Examined federal programs supporting HBCUs' economic development efforts, public-private partnerships, institutional operations and development outcomes.
+Methodology included in-depth interviews, focus groups, secondary data collection, surveys, case studies and a cross-case analysis.

 |

-© 2006-2019 Kingslow Associates.
+© 2006-2025 Kingslow Associates.
 All Rights Reserved.

 |